 By Steve Beauregard

-As of January 1st, 2017, there are 62 legal casinos in the state of California, according to the California Gambling Commission.
+There are 64 legal casinos in operation in the state of California, according to the California Gambling Commission.

 In addition to these, there are 89 separate legal cardrooms in the state.
 (More on that below).

 These 64 casinos range from very small dinky buildings containing just a few slot machines, to some of the largest casinos in the entire United States.

 They are all Indian casinos, operated by federally-recognized tribes, so none are privately owned.
 In fact, the state’s 64 casinos are operated by 60 different Indian tribes.

 The casinos are spread out throughout the Golden State, from the Quechan Casino in the south (1.5 miles from the Mexican border), all the way up north to the Lucky 7 Casino, just 2 miles away from the Oregon state line.

 You’ll find them within 30 miles of the nation’s second largest metropolitan area, (Los Angeles) and in towns of just 3,000 people (Alturus).